- Synergy Groups

 CMAG Terms of reference has been passed.
 You may see them here

-CMAG welcomes input for Information Night topics, Best Management Practices or other ways the group can work with energy industry and community people.
-For more information on CMAG, its activities or joining, please contact Paula Hall, Facilitator/Administrator, at 403-862-0019 or facilitator Wayne Notley at 403-994-0696, or e-mail firstname.lastname@example.org
+CMAG wants to hear from you!
+We welcome community input for meeting or special event topics, Best Management Practices or other ways the group can work with energy industry and the community.
+For more information on CMAG activities or to become a member, please contact Paula Hall, Facilitator/Administrator, at 403-862-0019 or facilitator Wayne Notley at 403-994-0696, or e-mail email@example.com

 - January 2016